Mitesh8199/Hand-written-digit-Recognition/README.md

 With help of OpenCV contours are made around the digits in the image.</br>
 This Image is then evaluated and predicted with the help of CNN.</br>

+Please check the Jupyter Notebook for better understanding.